Risk Identification and Management Basics Training Course

 - All Management Roles.

-- Accountable Managers, Safety or Risk Post Holders.
+- Accountable Managers, Safety or Risk Position Holders.

-- Experienced Managers looking to elevate their risk & safety management skills.
+- Experienced Managers aiming to enhance their risk and safety management skills.

 Overview:

-This course explores the primary influences on safety, risk and potential corporate liability.
-All three areas warrant particular study as all are undergoing considerable change as we head into the twenty-first century.
-The course adopts a ‘systems thinking’ approach as a method to manage complex systems.
-The current global pandemic has accelerated change in many areas of corporate strategy and this course aims to dilute some of the main themes within contemporary management thinking.
-We consider how to effectively mitigate some of the emergent threats which from the onset of digitalisation within our society.
-The course has a number of high-profile case studies from various industries which are analysed and discussed collectively and presented from various perspectives by the candidates.
-Cultural assessment techniques will be explored and applied to real world data.
-Candidates will experience mock cross examination by the presenters, to give then some appreciation of what the various legal systems look for when assessing corporate liability when risk mitigation has failed.
-The course provides the candidates with the confidence to directly engage with risk-based decisions within a complex operating environment.
+This course delves into the key factors influencing safety, risk, and potential corporate liability.
+These areas are undergoing significant transformation as we advance into the twenty-first century.
+The course employs a 'systems thinking' approach to manage complex systems effectively.
+The ongoing global pandemic has accelerated changes in various aspects of corporate strategy, and this course aims to explore some of the primary themes within modern management thought.
+We examine how to effectively address emerging threats resulting from digitalization in society.
+The course features several high-profile case studies from different industries, which are analyzed and discussed collectively by participants.
+Cultural assessment techniques will be explored and applied to real-world data.
+Participants will also experience mock cross-examinations conducted by the presenters, providing them with an understanding of what various legal systems consider when evaluating corporate liability in cases where risk mitigation has failed.
+The course equips participants with the confidence to make informed risk-based decisions within complex operational environments.

 By the end of this training, participants will be able to:

-- Understand the foundations of corporate criminal liability.
+- Understand the principles of corporate criminal liability.

-- Understand the nature of complex systems and how to manage within them.
+- Grasp the nature of complex systems and how to manage them effectively.

-- Identify strategies to mitigate the impact of new technologies on risk strategies.
+- Identify strategies to mitigate the impact of new technologies on risk management.

-- Enhance the resilience of their risk management system.
+- Enhance the resilience of their risk management systems.

 Format of the Course:

-- Scenario based presentations, briefings and case study analysis.
+- Scenario-based presentations, briefings, and case study analyses.